How to Enable Network Discovery via Group Policy?

 How to Enable/Disable Network Discovery via Group Policy in Windows Server and Windows 10

-The network discovery is a network setting that enables network computers name to be discoverable from the network.
+Network discovery is a network setting that enables network computers’ names to be discoverable from the network.
 It works like a Bluetooth system.
 When you enable it, your device will be found by another device.
-Enable network discovery via group policy is the best option to enable network discovery for all network machines through Windows server.
+Enabling network discovery via group policy is the best option to enable network discovery for all network machines through a Windows server.
+The same task can be used to disable network discovery on all network clients with group policy.

-The same task works to disable network discovery on all network clients with group policy.
-In this post, I apply this policy to enable network discovery via group policy using Windows Server 2016 on Windows 10 clients.
+In this post, I will apply this policy to enable network discovery via group policy using Windows Server 2016 on Windows 10 clients.
+It works the same on Windows Server 2019, 2022, and Windows 11.

 What is Network Discovery?

-On: This state allows your computer to see other network computers and devices and allows people on other network computers to see your computer.
+• On: This state allows your computer to see other network computers and devices and allows people on other network computers to see your computer.
 This makes it easier to share files and printers.

-Off: This state prevents your computer from seeing other network computers and devices and prevents people on other network computers from seeing your computer.
+• Off: This state prevents your computer from seeing other network computers and devices and prevents people on other network computers from seeing your computer.

-Custom: This is a mixed state in which some settings related to network discovery are enabled, but not all of them.
+• Custom: This is a mixed state in which some settings related to network discovery are enabled, but not all of them.
 For example, network discovery could be turned on, but you or your system administrator might have changed firewall settings that affect network discovery.

 Network discovery requires that the DNS Client, Function Discovery Resource Publication, SSDP Discovery, and UPnP Device Host services are started, that network discovery is allowed to communicate through Windows Firewall, and that other firewalls are not interfering with network discovery.
 If some but not all of these are true, the network discovery state will be shown as Custom.